SituesmonpainJetejetterai/workstation-dotfiles/README.md

 source ~/.bash/.bash_variables.sh
 ```

 Of course, there might be more files in the future, for which I will have to find out a way to source a directory (P.S.
 I haven't been able to figure out how to do that yet).
 But for now, this should work.
+It's referenced in [this](https://github.com/jetejetteraiASAP/setups/issues/1) issue.

 Note that `.bash_variables` can store anything, and is basically an alternative to editing the `~/.profile` on your system.
 I like it that way, because I'm not dependent on the configuration of the OS.